Skip to main navigation Skip to search Skip to main content

 Particulars

-Dr Meilan Huang joined Queen’s University Belfast in 2007 as a lecturer.
-She worked with Prof Fengling Qing's in the Key Laboratory of Organoflorine Chemistry at Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences in 1998-1999.
-After awarded a PhD degree in Computational Chemistry at Zhejiang University in Feb 2003, she was a postdoc working with Prof Arvi Rauk in the Department of Chemistry at University of Calgary Canada.
-She was a Welcome Trust research fellow in the Laboratory of Physical and Theoretical Chemistry at University of Oxford working with Prof W. Graham Richards, FRS in 2004-2006 and a research fellow working with Prof Artem Cherkasov in Department of Medicine, University of British Columbia, Canada in 2006-2007.
-She is a Fellow of Royal Society of Chemistry (FRSC) and a Fellow of Royal Society of Biology (FRSB).
+Before joining Queen's as a lecturer in 2007, Dr Huang worked with Prof Fengling Qing in the Key Laboratory of Organoflorine Chemistry at Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences in 1998-1999.
+She then pursued PhD in Computational Chemistry at Zhejiang University.
+After awarded the PhD degree in Feb 2003, she worked as a postdoc with Prof Arvi Rauk in the Department of Chemistry at University of Calgary Canada.
+She was a Welcome Trust research fellow in the Laboratory of Physical and Theoretical Chemistry at University of Oxford working with Prof W. Graham Richards, in 2004-2006 and a research fellow working with Prof Artem Cherkasov in Department of Medicine at University of British Columbia, Canada in 2006-2007.

 Research Interests